Code-Institute-Solutions/WalkthroughProject01/README.md

 ## Business Requirements
 As a Data Analyst from Code Institute Consulting, you are requested by the Health Care division to provide actionable insights and data-driven recommendations to a Global Hospital Institution.
 The client is currently facing challenges in disease detection, especially with malaria.
 * 1 - The client is interested in having a study to differentiate a parasitized and uninfected cell visually.
-* 2 - The client is interested in telling whether or not a given cell is parasitized with malaria or not.
+* 2 - The client is interested to tell whether a given cell contains malaria parasite or not.

 ## Hypothesis and how to validate?